-- 6. Listed companies (both domestic and foreign) must have an audit committee that satisfies the requirements of Rule 10A-3. - Rule 10A-3 requires all members of the audit committee to be independent and provides that in order to satisfy the independence requirement an audit committee member may not accept any consulting, advisory, or other compensatory fee from the company other than for board service or be an affiliate of the company. - The audit committee independence requirement also applies to "controlled" companies. - 7.
-The audit committee must have a minimum of three members and each member must satisfy the NYSE's independence standards as set forth in 2 above. - Each member of the audit committee must be financially literate, as such qualification is interpreted by the company's board in its business judgment, or must become financially literate within a reasonable period of time after his or her appointment to the audit committee. - At least one member of the audit committee must have accounting or related financial management expertise, as such qualification is interpreted by the company's board in its business judgment.
-Under the Sarbanes-Oxley Act, the company will be required to disclose whether or not the board has determined that there is an "audit committee financial expert" among the members of the audit committee.
+- 6. Listed companies (both domestic and foreign) must have an audit committee that satisfies the requirements of Rule 10A-3 under the Exchange Act. - Rule 10A-3 requires all members of the audit committee to be independent and provides that in order to satisfy the independence requirement an audit committee member may not accept any consulting, advisory, or other compensatory fee from the company other than for board service or be an affiliate of the company. - The audit committee independence requirement also applies to "controlled" companies.

+- 7. The audit committee must have a minimum of three members and each member must satisfy the NYSE's independence standards as set forth in 2 above. - Each member of the audit committee must be financially literate, as such qualification is interpreted by the company's board in its business judgment, or must become financially literate within a reasonable period of time. - At least one member of the committee must have accounting or related financial management expertise, as such qualification is interpreted by the company's board in its business judgment.
+Under the Act, the company will be required to disclose whether or not the board has determined that there is an "audit committee financial expert" among the members of the audit committee.
+The NYSE does not require that listed companies have such an expert.
+If the board determines that such an expert does exist, then it may presume that such person has accounting or related financial management expertise.